nielsabels/c4-diagrams-plantuml-starter/README.md

 [Visual Studio Code](https://code.visualstudio.com/) is used as a source-code editor for the PlantUML markup.
 VSCode supports previewing the diagram as you are writing it, as well as exporting the diagram upon save.

-## Docker
+## Docker / Docker Compose

 Docker is required to host a PlantUML server.
 This server will be used to translate the PlantUML markup to images (`.png`).
 Click here to read how to install it on [Windows](https://docs.docker.com/docker-for-windows/install/) or [Mac](https://docs.docker.com/docker-for-mac/install/).

+After installing Docker, Docker Compose should also be installed.
+The `scripts\` folder contains scripts for `cmd`, `powershell` and `bash` to start and stop the PlantUML server using Docker Compose.

 ## Visual Studio Code Extensions